Occupational Therapy Assistant Admission Requirements

 Before applying to Phase II of the program, applicants must complete the following requirements.

-Complete one year of the following courses, or one semester of a college-level comparable course, or in the process of completing 15 credits and are currently passing the course with a "C" grade or higher with the exception of biology courses which require grade of a “B -” or higher.
+- Complete one year of the following courses, or one semester of a college-level comparable course, or in the process of completing 15 credits and are currently passing the course with a "C" grade or higher with the exception of biology courses which require grade of a “B -” or higher.

 - Math (algebra or geometry)